fluttered-book/fluttered-book.github.io/content/docs/notifications/push-notifications.md

 ```

 **Note:** `DefaultFirebaseOptions.currentPlatform` is imported from `lib/firebase_options.dart` and was created by `flutterfire configure`.
-It contains an API-key, so you might want to add it to `.gitignore`.
+It contains an API-key, so you should add it to `.gitignore`.

 See [FlutterFire Overview](https://firebase.flutter.dev/docs/overview/) for
 more.